juan2three/Playwright/README.md

 ## Working with Page Objects

-I am not fond of the Page Object Model (POM) for testing.
-It feels like a leftover from Java world, and I do not think it fits the Javascript world.
-However, you can check [this PR](https://github.com/Tallyb/cucumber-playwright/pull/95/files) to see POM implementation.
+You can check [this PR](https://github.com/Tallyb/cucumber-playwright/pull/95/files) to see POM implementation.

 ## Debugging Features